 optimality criterion for the adaptive sampling strategy to find the most informative locations in taking future observations that minimize the uncertainty at unobserved locations.
 The computational complexity of our proposed method is linear, which makes the MRWSN scalable and practically feasible.
 The effectiveness of the proposed approach is compared and demonstrated using a pre-published data set with appealing results.

-Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2014, 'Spatially-Distributed Prediction with Mobile Robotic Wireless Sensor Networks', 2014 13th International Conference on Control, Automation, Robotics & Vision, International Conference on Control, Automation, Robotics and Vision, Institute of Electrical and Electronics Engineers Inc., Marina Bay Sands, Singapore, pp. 1153-1158.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R & Dissanayake, G 2014, 'Spatially-Distributed Prediction with Mobile Robotic Wireless Sensor Networks', 2014 13th International Conference on Control, Automation, Robotics & Vision, International Conference on Control, Automation, Robotics and Vision, Institute of Electrical and Electronics Engineers Inc., Marina Bay Sands, Singapore, pp. 1153-1158.View/Download from: Publisher's site

 This paper presents a distributed spatial estimation and prediction approach to address the centrally-computed scheme of Gaussian Process regression at each robotic sensor in resource-constrained networks of mobile, wireless and noisy agents monitoring physical phenomena of interest.
 A mobile sensor independently estimate its own parameters using collective measurements from itself and local neighboring agents as they navigate through the environment.
 A spatially-distributed prediction algorithm is designed utilizing methods of Jacobi overrelaxation and discrete-time average consensus to enable a robotic sensor to update its estimation of obtaining the global model parameters and recursively compute the global goal of inference.
 A distributed navigation strategy is also considered to drive sensors to the most uncertain locations enhancing the quality of prediction and learning parameters.
 Experimental results in a real-world data set illustrate the effectiveness of the proposed approach and is highly comparable to those of the centralized scheme.

-Nguyen, LV, Kodagoda, S, Ranasinghe, R, Dissanayake, G, Bustamante, H, Vitanage, D & Nguyen, T 2014, 'Spatial Prediction of Hydrogen Sulfide in Sewers with a Modified Gaussian Process Combined Mutual Information', 2014 13th International Conference on Control, Automation, Robotics & Vision, International Conference on Control, Automation, Robotics and Vision, Institute of Electrical and Electronics Engineers Inc., Marina Bay Sands, Singapore, pp. 1130-1135.View/Download from: UTS OPUS or Publisher's site
+Nguyen, LV, Kodagoda, S, Ranasinghe, R, Dissanayake, G, Bustamante, H, Vitanage, D & Nguyen, T 2014, 'Spatial Prediction of Hydrogen Sulfide in Sewers with a Modified Gaussian Process Combined Mutual Information', 2014 13th International Conference on Control, Automation, Robotics & Vision, International Conference on Control, Automation, Robotics and Vision, Institute of Electrical and Electronics Engineers Inc., Marina Bay Sands, Singapore, pp. 1130-1135.View/Download from: Publisher's site

 This paper proposes a data driven machine learning model for spatial prediction of hydrogen sulfide (H2S) in a gravity sewer system.
 The gaseous H2S in the overhead of the gravity sewer is modelled using a Gaussian Process with a new covariance function due to constraints of sewer boundaries.
 The covariance function is proposed based on the distance between two locations computed along the lengths of the sewer network.
 A mutual information based strategy is used to choose the best k sensor measurements and their locations from among n potential sensor observations and their locations.
 This provably NP-hard combinatorial sensor selection problem is addressed by maximizing the mutual information between the selected locations and the locations that are not selected or do not have any sensor deployments.
 A proof-of-concept study was carried out comparing the spatial prediction of H2S with a complex model currently used by Sydney Water.
 The proposed approach is shown to be effective in both modelling and predicting the H2S spatial concentrations in sewers as well as identifying optimal number of H2S sensors and their locations for a required level of prediction accuracy.